Tony Caputo is the head men's basketball coach, head men's tennis coach and assistant athletic director at Southern Virginia University.

 Caputo came to Southern Virginia in 1998 as director of continuing education.
 He later served as assistant dean of admissions and acting director of admissions before becoming dean of admissions and financial aid in 1999—a position he held until 2008.
 During Caputo’s time as dean of admissions, Southern Virginia’s student population more than tripled in size.

-Caputo graduated in 1984 from then Weber State College with a B.A. in history and was recognized as the outstanding physical education minor that year.
+Caputo graduated in 1984 from Weber State University with a B.A. in history and was recognized as the outstanding physical education minor that year.
 In 1998 he received a master’s degree in education from Southern Utah University.

 Christ of Latter-day Saints in Scotland.